These 12 Well Preserved Ghost Towns In New Mexico Are Frozen In Time

 During these uncertain times, please keep safety in mind and consider adding destinations to your bucket list to visit at a later date.

 Have you been to any of these abandoned places?

-ghost town road trip that connects several spots together into a convenient loop.
+To make ghost town exploration even simpler, we’ve compiled a ghost town road trip that connects several spots together into a convenient loop.

 New Mexico In Your Inbox

 Thank you!
 You'll receive your first newsletter soon!